-CINCINNATI — Metro buses will be free to ride four of the next eight weekends, as part of the region's larger efforts to make coronavirus vaccines more easily accessible to those who cannot easily drive themselves to an appointment.
+CINCINNATI — Cincinnati Metro buses will be free to ride this weekend, as part of the region's larger efforts to make coronavirus vaccines more easily accessible to those who cannot drive themselves to an appointment.

-Working in tandem with the Health Collaborative's "Get Out the Vax" campaign, all bus routes -- including on Metro's paratransit service, Access -- will be free to ride on the second and fourth Saturdays in April and May.
+Working in tandem with the Health Collaborative's "Get Out the Vax" campaign, the transit agency in March announced that all bus routes -- including on Metro's paratransit service, Access -- will be free to ride on the second and fourth Saturdays in April and May.
 All routes will also be fare-free this Thursday, Friday and Saturday, April 8-10, for the upcoming mass vaccination event at the Cintas Center.

 Metro will operate all routes fare-free on the following dates: